XDRFDH/MK-NMF/README.md

 # MK-NMF
-How to obtaine feature kermels and use MK-NMF model
+How to obtain feature kermels and use MK-NMF model